 Heating elements are usually present in the convection microwave ovens.
 You have to be very careful while cleaning them as a simple damage can affect the performance of the whole appliance.
 For cleaning heating elements, you can follow the steaming or lemon method provided in this article.

 You can place a small bowl of water.
 Add few drops of lemon juice into it.
 Close the door and turn it on for couple of minutes.
 Open the door and remove the bowl.
 Take few paper towels or a clean cloth and gently wipe off the steam.
 This process is enough to clean before you start using the appliance.

 For cleaning the buttons or control panel, you can follow the process mentioned here.
 First take a bowl.
 Combine warm water and some mild liquid soap.
 Using a tooth brush (soft bristles), dip it into this solution and gently scrub it on the control panel.
 After cleaning them, you can wipe the area with wet cloth and again with a dry cloth.
 You can use the same process for cleaning the door latch of the microwave oven as well.

 Apart from the above-mentioned home remedies, there are a lot of ready-made commercial oven cleaning solutions as well.
 Apart from being pricey, a lot of them also may leave a strong smell inside the oven after you clean it.
 While they may smell good at first, after you start using the microwave for heating some food or liquid, your food may end up having the taste or the smell of these cleaners.

-So it is strongly suggested that you go ahead with a home remedy.
-If you happen to have any further questions regarding cleaning your microwave or any other kitchen or home appliance (or furniture as well), feel free to write to us in the comments section below.
+If you have any further questions regarding cleaning your microwave or any other kitchen or home appliance (or furniture as well), feel free to write to us in the comments section below.
 Our team of experts will write back to you as soon as possible.